 The Post Hotel Dining Room, inside the Post Hotel, opens for dinner at 5:30 pm each night.
 While the dress code is discretionary, athletic attire, t-shirts or shorts aren’t allowed.

 The restaurant features the creative talents of executive chef Hans Sauter and promotes the marriage of food and wine.
 While the culinary influence is European, and the menu showcases the bounty of the Bow Valley.
+Beef dishes are popular here, but one of the unsung heroes on the menu is the fish.
+Whenever we see it offered, we order it and have never been disappointed.

 Note: During the COVID-19 pandemic, dining is exclusively reserved for Post Hotel guests.